GregKeil/Splunk-IOC-Dashboard/README.md

 # IOC Dashboard For Splunk
 This dashboard is designed to identify IOC matches from a lookup file.

-## Notes:
-- For proper usage of this dashboard, datamodels must be established for Sysmon and Zeek.
-- A lookup table containing the IOC information must also be established.
-- In order to ensure that the datamodels stay up to date even when the analyst only looks at previously stored information, scheduled reports must be created.

 ## Requirements & Recommendations:
 ### Requirements:
 - **Splunk Common Information Model (CIM)**